vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 I'll also begin planning some experiments to try to check the limits of this architecture.

 Went through exact training loop for the code and understood in a bit more detail how swin transformer and ViT worked.
 Also planned potential experiments to run with this codebase as a baseline.
 The main test is to train without plantdoc and then validate on it only.
 That is, train on the corn data where their labels match / use Plantvillage instead for greater matching (since the labels might not match with corn/maize).
 Another is to test with a mix of PlantVillage and PlantDoc and then validate on PlantDoc.

+Made the necessary updates in the data selection code, selected the overlapping corn classes (a total of 3) for the initial test.
+The data will train on the entire corn dataset (not just the 3), and will then be validated with just those 3 on PlantDoc.
+Made the necessary updates to separately load PlantDoc and validate on it.
+I can test how much it improves (current hypothesis) if only trained on the 3 selected.
+Currently the model is training.